5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 How to make it

-- Use two strips of metal welded or bolted to a base forming a V-block cradle (two angle irons at ~90°).
+- Use two strips of metal welded or bolted to a base to form a V-block cradle.

-- Add removable stops or pins for different diameters.
+- Add removable stops or pins for different pipe diameters.

 Usage tips

-- Secure the jig to the bench to avoid movement from grinding vibration.
+- Secure the jig to the bench so grinding vibration does not move it.

-- Rotate the pipe through the jig if you need a full circumferential cut or use a cutoff wheel and finish in stages.
+- Rotate the pipe through the jig if you need a full circumferential cut.

 🧰 4.
 Cut-Off Wheel Depth Limiter Jig